MariiaGulkova/Thesis-blog/Process/TestDay_14.12.23.md

 ## Before lunch

-### Brief insights from the interview after the persona has gone through the story
+### Brief insights from the interviews after the persona has gone through the story

 ### Person 1